billpsomas/lane_detection/README.md

 <img src="img/laneNet_arch.png"class="center">

 LaneNet architecture consists of two branches.
 The segmentation branch (bottom) is trained to produce a binary lane mask.
 The embedding branch (top) generates an N-dimensional embedding per lane pixel, so that embeddings from the same lane are close together and those from different lanes are far in the manifold.
 For simplicity we show a 2-dimensional embedding per pixel, which is visualized both as a color map (all pixels) and as points (only lane pixels) in a XY grid.
 After masking out the background pixels using the binary segmentation map from the segmentation branch, the lane embeddings (blue dots) are clustered together and assigned to their cluster centers (red dots).

+## TUSIMPLE dataset
+TUSIMPLE is a large scale dataset for testing Deep Learning methods on the lane detection task.
+It consists of 3626 training and 2782 testing images, under good and medium weather conditions.
+They are recorded on 2-lane/3-lane/4-lane or more highway roads, at different daytimes.
+For each image, they also provide the 19 previous frames, which are not annotated.The annotations come in a json format, indicating the xposition of the lanes at a number of discretized y-positions.
+On each image, the current (ego) lanes and left/right lanes are annotated and this is also expected on the test set.
+When changing lanes, a 5th lane can be added to avoid confusion.

 ___
 ## Table of Contents